ABC Organic Gardener Magazine latest issue magazine cover.

 Story by

-Jessamy Miller has been writing chook advice for OG for a while now, and one question that often comes up is: why aren't my hens laying?
+A question chook owners often ask is: why aren't my hens laying?
 Read on for possible solutions.

 If you bought hens expecting daily eggs and yet the nest is empty, you might be wondering why.
 Before you mention roast dinners in their hearing, the girls may have a good reason for being off the lay.